lunarlynx/adventofcode/README.md

 Hello!
 This repository created for tasks of annual event "Advent Of Code".

 Every task has:
-- anotation in js-file;
+- annotation in txt-file;
 - resolve in js-file;
 - input data in txt-file;

 Advent Of Code traditionally contains 25 tasks of increasing complexity.
-I was able to solve 17 :)
+I was able to solve 16 :)